DavidAnson/vscode-markdownlint/README.md

 }
 ```

+When using `extends`:

+* File paths referenced by `extends` from configuration files within a workspace are resolved relative to that configuration file.
+* When running VS Code locally:
-File paths referenced by `extends` from user settings are resolved relative to the user's home directory (e.g., `%USERPROFILE%` on Windows or `$HOME` on macOS/Linux).
-File paths referenced by `extends` from workspace settings are resolved relative to the workspace folder.
-File paths referenced by `extends` from configuration files within the workspace are resolved relative to the file itself.
-VS Code's [predefined variables](https://code.visualstudio.com/docs/editor/variables-reference) `${userHome}` and `${workspaceFolder}` can be used within an `extends` path from user or workspace settings to override the default behavior.
+  * File paths referenced by `extends` from user settings are resolved relative to the user's home directory (e.g., `%USERPROFILE%` on Windows or `$HOME` on macOS/Linux).
+  * File paths referenced by `extends` from workspace settings are resolved relative to the workspace folder.
+  * VS Code's [predefined variables](https://code.visualstudio.com/docs/editor/variables-reference) `${userHome}` and `${workspaceFolder}` can be used within an `extends` path from user or workspace settings to override the default behavior.

 Configuration sources have the following precedence (in decreasing order):